Akal Takht Jathedar gives 24-hr ultimatum for release of Sikhs held following crackdown on Amritpal Singh | Law-Order

 He also asked the police to release the impounded vehicles of the Sikhs.

-Punjab Police on Sunday had said it has released 197 persons out of total 353 taken into preventive custody on apprehension of breach of peace and disturbance of law and order.

-The police had last week launched a crackdown against elements of 'Waris Punjab De,' headed Amritpal.
+The Punjab Police had last week launched a crackdown against elements of 'Waris Punjab De,' headed by Amritpal.

 The elusive preacher himself, however, gave the police a slip and escaped their dragnet when his cavalcade was intercepted in Jalandhar district.